cspa-exam/open-standards/standards/JavaScript/README.md

 - **This repo contains all the answers** – it's primarily for question crafting.
 If you want to test yourself on this knowledge, you can take the self-paced exam at [CSPA.io](cspa.io) (coming soon).
 - **These questions test fundamental JavaScript**.
 Other areas – such as Node.js and the browser – will be more thoroughly covered in future standards.

 And finally, this set does not test every single little aspect of JavaScript.
-Instead, it intends to cover difficult-but-fundamental concepts, as well as common pitfalls of the language.
+Instead, it intends to cover difficult but fundamental concepts, as well as common pitfalls of the language.

 ## Topics Covered